IsaacDunham/IA495_MobAppSecurity/README.md

 ## Usage Instructions
 After cloning the repository, run `chmod +x` on `install.sh.` Then use `./install.sh` from the repo directory to install pre-requisite files and change Python script execution permissions.
 DO NOT use `sudo ./install.sh`.

+## Platform Support
+At this time, this configuration is only supported on fresh Ubuntu 18.04.6 LTS (Bionic Beaver) installations.